SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/04-avl/04-AVL.md

 Now if we want to search for the value 6 in both trees, in a BST, we need to traverse through all the nodes in the tree to reach the target, **performing 5 steps**.
 On the other hand, in an AVL tree, we only need to **perform 2 steps** to reach our target

-The searching operation in the AVL tree is much faster than BST.
+The search operation in the AVL tree is much faster than that of BST.

 <br/>
 <br/>